stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 Rule of thumb: be a pessimist when designing architectures in the cloud; assume things will fail.
 In other words, always design, implement and deploy for automated recovery from failure.

 ### Decouple Your Components
-The key is to build components that do not have tight dependencies on each other, so that if one component were to die, sleep, or reamin busy for some reason, the other components in the system are built so as to continue to work as if no failure is happening.
+The key is to build components that do not have tight dependencies on each other, so that if one component were to die, sleep, or remain busy for some reason, the other components in the system are built so as to continue to work as if no failure is happening.

 ### Implement Elasticity
 The cloud brings a new concept of elasticity in your applications.
 Elasticity can be implemented in three ways:
-1. Proactive cyclic scaling: periodic scaling that occurs at fixed interval (daily, weekly, monthly, quarterly)
+1. Proactive cyclic scaling: periodic scaling that occurs at fixed interval (daily, weekly, monthly, and quarterly)
 2. Proactively event-based scaling: scaling just when you are expecting a big surge of traffic requests due to a scheduled business event (new product launch, marketing campaigns)
 3. Auto-scaling based on demand.
 By using a monitoring service, your system can send triggers to take appropriate actions so that it scales up or down based on metrics (utilization of the servers or network i/o for instance)